Tacoma Child Custody Lawyer

 In Washington child custody cases, there are two types of custody:

 How legal and physical custody are distributed among parents largely depends on the kind of custody arrangement they have.
+It’s vital for parents to understand the nuances of both types, as each affects parental responsibilities and the child's experiences differently.

 How Is Custody Determined in Tacoma?